Lin-Yuying/GuppyGeneDuplication/README.md

 # GENE-DUPLICATION-TO-THE-Y-CHROMOSOME-IN-TRINIDADIAN-GUPPIES
-Scripts for Y. Lin et al., GENE DUPLICATION TO THE Y CHROMOSOME IN TRINIDADIAN GUPPIES. in press: Mol Ecol.
+Scripts for Y. Lin et al., Gene duplication to the Y chromosome in Trindadian guppies. in press: Mol Ecol.
 2022

 1. Quality Control and adaptor removal
 ```